 Understand the emotions and social conversations of netizens with IPL social media listening for 2021.

-We have come up with the IPL Leaderboard based on social media mentions which gives a sneak peek of how well the game is performing.
-With the 8 participating teams constantly engaging with their fanbase on the internet, the overall social coverage is only increasing.
+We have come up with the Indian Premier League (IPL) Leaderboard based on social media mentions which gives a sneak peek of how well the game is performing.
+With the 8 participating teams constantly engaging with their fanbase on the internet, the overall social coverage in India and across the world is only increasing.

-Using our digital intelligence software 20/Twenty, we took a deep dive into:
+Using our social intelligence software 20/Twenty, we took a deep dive into:

 - Netizens’ general reaction towards IPL on social media

 - Teams that were most frequently discussed on social media in India

 - Netizens’ sentiment towards the different IPL teams

 Before we go into the IPL social media listening insights – let’s do a little flashback on the track record from past years by looking at the winners from 2008 to 2020.
 Can we find a pattern and predict this year’s IPL winner?